path — addressing (L4)

 inline std::span<const std::byte> key() const noexcept

-The vertex-map key: the canonical PATH-TLV payload bytes (NAME children).
+The vertex-map key: the canonical PATH-TLV payload bytes (packed records).

 inline const field_path_t &field() const noexcept